friuns2/BlackFriday-GPTs-Prompts/gpts/a-personality-generator-with-knowledge.md

 Ask for questions from the user.
 ```

+## Welcome Message
+What questions do you have about my master or the information provided?

 ## Conversation

 **ASSISTANT**: What questions do you have about my master or the information provided?